Chevrolet Malibu: Ninth generation (2016)

 On April 1, 2015, Chevrolet unveiled a redesigned Malibu at the 2015 New York International Auto Show, which went on sale in late 2015 as a 2016 model.
 The updated Malibu featured a sleeker, yet larger design similar to its full sized Impala.
 The wheelbase was increased almost four inches, creating more interior space; but the fuel efficiency is improved, as it is nearly 300 pounds lighter than the eighth generation model.
 The 2016 Malibu was offered in four trims: L, LS, LT, and Premier (replacing the LTZ trim).

-The Malibu features an all-new, LFV Ecotec 1.5 L turbocharged engine that is standard, while a 2.0 L turbocharged engine is offered as an optional feature.
+The Malibu features an all-new, LFV Ecotec 1.5 L turbocharged engine that is standard, while a 2.0 L LTG turbocharged engine is offered as an optional feature.
 No six-cylinder engine is available.
-Other new features on the ninth-generation Malibu that were introduced for the 2016 model year include available OnStar 4G LTE in-vehicle connectivity, as well as available wireless phone charging, preventive safety technologies including ten standard air bags featuring forward collision avoidance system rear cross traffic alerts, and an optional automatic parking assist.
+Other new features on the ninth-generation Malibu that were introduced for the 2016 model year include available OnStar 4G LTE in-vehicle connectivity, as well as available wireless phone charging, preventive safety technologies including ten standard air bags featuring forward collision avoidance system, rear cross traffic alerts, and an optional automatic parking assist.
 It features Forward Collision Alert with Following Distance Indicator, Adaptive Cruise Control with Front Automatic Braking, and Front Pedestrian Alert with last-second automatic braking.
 It is also installed with start-stop ignition once the engine is at operating temperature and the brake is applied while the vehicle is stopped.

-The 2016 Malibu features a first for the automotive industry, a teen driver feature, which allows parents to view their kids' driving statistics, such as maximum speed, warning alerts and more.
-To operate the vehicle a parent enables the feature with a PIN in the settings menu of the Malibu's MyLink system, which allows them to register their teen's key fob.
+The 2016 Malibu features a first for the automotive industry, a teen driver feature, which allows parents to view their children's driving statistics, such as maximum speed and warning alerts.
+To operate the vehicle, a parent enables the feature with a PIN in the settings menu of the Malibu's MyLink system, which allows them to register their teen's key fob.
 The system's settings are turned on only to registered key fobs.
 This technology also mutes the radio until the seat belts are buckled.
-The 2016 Malibu comes equipped with both Apple CarPlay and Android Auto Capability features.
+The 2016 Malibu was also available with both Apple CarPlay and Android Auto capability.
 However, only one of their phone brands at any one time can be used.

 A few months ahead of the 2016 model arriving in dealerships, Chevrolet announced that the Malibu had hit a milestone, with more than 10 million sold worldwide since the car was introduced 51 years earlier.
-China and South Korea are currently the only two countries outside of North America where the 2016 Malibu is sold, meanwhile the car was introduced in the Philippines in early 2018.
-No facelift model was introduced there until its discontinuation in 2021.
+Outside of North America, the Malibu was also sold in China and South Korea.
+The pre-facelift model was also introduced in the Philippines in early 2018 and sold there until its discontinuation in 2021; the facelift version never appeared in the Philippines.

-For the 2017 model year, the LT trim was no longer available with the up-level 2.0L EcoTec turbocharged Inline Four-Cylinder (I4) engine and nine-speed automatic transmission.
-2017 Malibu buyers were now required to choose the range-topping Premier trim in order to opt for the larger engine and nine-speed automatic transmission.
+For the 2017 model year, the 2.0-liter Ecotec turbocharged four-cylinder engine received a transmission upgrade from an eight-speed unit to a nine-speed unit, but the engine was no longer offered on the LT trim, making it exclusive to the Premier trim.